opencast/roadmap/README.md

   - The facilitators role is to coordinate, moderate, and communicate the roadmap meetings and all resulting decisions and informations.
 He/she can ask other stakeholders to support him/her in fullfilling those tasks.
   - **Current Facilitator**: Olaf Schulte, ETH Zürich (volunteer – thanks, Olaf!)

-### Types of meetings
-- **Regular Meetings:** The reuglar meetings take place three times a year.
-The agenda will be:
-  1. Status report on running projects (5 min presentation + 5 min discussion)
-  2. New ideas (5 min presentation + 5 min discussion)
-  3. New projects (10 min presentation + 5 min discussion)

-- **Annual Review (in November):** The goal of the annual review meeting is to reflect on the projects and ideas of the past year and plan the upcoming year.
-In preparation to the meeting, the facilitators will close all issues 3 weeks before the meeting.
-If ideas or projects are still relevant, the owner(s) can reopen the corresponding issues.